sourcefrog/conserve/README.md

     conserve init s3://my-bucket/
     conserve backup s3://my-bucket/ ~

+Files are written in the `INTELLIGENT_TIERING` storage class.

 (This should work on API-compatible services but has not been tested; experience reports are welcome.)